UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 Overview
 ~~~~~~~~

-UNICORE's job description consists of several parts:
+UNICORE's job description consists of several parts (their order does not matter):

 - an ``Imports`` section listing data to be staged in to the job's working directory from remote
-  storage locations (and/or the client's file system, if you use :ref:`ucc`)
+  storage locations (and/or the client's file system, if you use :ref:`UCC<ucc>`)
 - pre-processing
 - a section describing the main executable
 - post-processing